CharleneMcKeown/DevOps-and-Containers/README.md

 1. In addition, the Azure DevOps ecosystem provides support for adding extensions, integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions

 So in summary it's a one-stop shop that makes implementing DevOps processes much easier for customers, but also allows them to plug in any other preferred third-party tools and services they may already be using in place of the included tools if they so wish.

+> Please note: some screenshots in this lab were taken when Azure DevOps was still labelled as VSTS

 ## In this lab, you will: